lukso-network/docs/docs/guides/network/update-the-node.md

 :::info

-After your node has properly syncronized with the network, you can remove the old working directory from your system.
+After your node has finalized the synchronization with the network, you can remove the old working directory from your system.

 :::